hasura/graphql-engine/docs/graphql/core/auth/authentication/webhook/guides/custom-webhook-nodejs.rst

 Step 3: Test webhook endpoints
 ------------------------------

-Let's test the endpoint we created in step 2.
+Let's test the webhook endpoints we created in step 2.

 Step 3.1: Signup
 ^^^^^^^^^^^^^^^^